Academic Appeals Process and Procedures

 Retroactive Drop or Withdrawal Appeal Procedure

 Academic appeal requests are reviewed by a committee of engineering faculty members who vote to approve or deny the request.
 The committee's decision is based on (1) your written justification, (2) supporting documentation, (3) your academic record, and (4) the number of previous appeals granted.
 It is critical that your written justification clearly demonstrates that the situation was outside of your immediate control.
 The committee will not approve requests that are justified due to (a) poor time management, (b) poor decision making, (c) poor planning, or (d) bad luck.
 Also, courses with a grade of 'C-' or better and courses which have been adjudicated or are under review for academic honor policy violations are not eligible for retroactive actions.
-To check the status or review the outcome of your case, you may email Dr. Suba Iyer directly.
+Need guidance on applying or have further questions, please visit Ms. Vanessa Crisler in Student Services, Room B111, call her at (850) 410-6188, or email her.

 Retroactive Drop or Withdrawal Appeal Policy